-FMCSA Training – Commercial/Heavy Truck Training for the CT PR-1
+FMCSA Training – Commercial/Heavy Truck Training for the CT PR-1 – New Classes Coming Soon!

 This training will focus on improving the data collected by CT Police Officers in the course of investigating crashes throughout the state.
 The training will be a classroom presentation designed to familiarize the officers with what information should be gathered and documented on the CT PR-1.

-The Class will also offer a “hands on” portion, where the officer will be able to interact with large vehicles and observe where to obtain the information needed to complete the CT PR-1.
+The class will also offer a “hands on” portion, where the officer will be able to interact with large vehicles and observe where to obtain the information needed to complete the CT PR-1.

 POSTC Continuing Education Credits will be offered for completing this class.